Divya112-ai/C_Basic_Programms/README.md

-# C_Basic_Programms
+# C and C++ basic programms
-This repository contains a collection of basic C programs written for practice and learning purposes.
+This repository contains a collection of basic C and C++ programs written for practice and learning purposes.
 The programs cover fundamental concepts such as input/output, loops, conditionals, arrays, strings, functions, and more.
-Useful for beginners in C programming.
+Useful for beginners in C and C++ programming.

-# C Programs Collection
+# C and C++ Programs Collection

-This repository contains a collection of **basic C programs** for practice and learning.
+This repository contains a collection of **basic C and C++ programs** for practice and learning.
 It includes simple examples as well as slightly advanced programs, organized into categories.

 ## 📌 Topics Covered